You are browsing

 ISOLATED SPLENDOR: Put-in-Bay and South Bass Island.
 Dodge.

-off the shore of Lake Erie, from Indian times when tribes used it as a waystation on trips across the lake to its present-day status as a favorite offshore retreat for mainland residents.
+History of the Ohio island off the shore of Lake Erie, from Indian times when tribes used it as a waystation on trips across the lake to its present-day status as a favorite offshore retreat for mainland residents.
 Reached only by ferry, boat, or plane the island's isolation becomes an attraction.
 It was at the island's Put-in-Bay that Commander Oliver Perry set sail to engage British troops on Lake Erie in the War of 1812, defeating them, an event now remembered at a national historic park site Perry/s Victory and International Peace Memorial.
 In addition to this national story, author tells of the history of the island's people, their schools, customs, economy, wine-making, and ice-fishing.
-Historical photographs,
+Historical photographs, 165 pages.

 ISBN: 0-682-48233-1.
 1975.
 Small tear on back of dust jacket.
 Order #: EXPO3103 cloth$35.00.